IssikaDey/Project---Ecommerce---Data-Analysis/README.md

 **Motivation :**

-We have tried to answer the following Questions
+## Insights:

-1. General Trends:
+1. **General Trends:**

     What is the current global trend in hotel bookings?

     Are there any noticeable patterns or shifts in demand over the past year?
-How has the hotel booking landscape evolved compared to previous years?

-2. Seasonal Variations:
+2. **Seasonal Variations:**

     Are there specific seasons that witness a surge or decline in hotel bookings globally?

-How do holiday seasons impact hotel booking demand across different regions?
+    Which is the busiest month for hotel?

-3. Regional Insights:
+3. **Regional Insights:**

-Which regions are experiencing the highest growth in hotel bookings?
+    From which country most guest come?

     Are there any regions facing challenges or a decline in demand?

-4. Booking Platforms:
+4. **Booking Platforms:**

+    How Many Booking Were Cancelled?

+    What is the percentage of booking for each year?

-What are the preferred online platforms for hotel bookings globally? \
+    What are the preferred online platforms for hotel bookings globally?

     Are there any emerging trends in how people book hotels online?

-5. Traveler Preferences:
+6. **Traveler Preferences:**

+    How Long People Stay in the hotel?

     What are the key factors influencing traveler choices when booking a hotel?

     Do travelers prioritize specific amenities or services when making a booking?

-6. Technology Impact:
+7. **Technology Impact:**

     How has technology, such as mobile apps or AI, affected the hotel booking industry?

     Are there any emerging technologies that are reshaping the way people book hotels?

 **Tools and Libraries Used :**